The Death of Bondsmen Ads

 - Titles: The SEO title of each page (Should include keywords, but only once)

-When people think of SEO conceptually, they are most frequently pondering on-page optimization.
+When people think of SEO, they most frequently imagine on-page optimization.
 Keywords have always been a popular buzzword in the online marketing community, but they no longer hold as much weight as they once did.
 The highest-ranking pages today use a combination of keywords and relevant synonyms for a superior reading experience.
 The tactic of stuffing as many keywords as possible into your text is obsolete.

 - Directory Listings (NAP): The claiming and optimization of business listings on Google, Yelp, etc.